Best Keyboards for Working From Home

 Price: ~$109

 The MX Keys S is the default recommendation for remote workers, and it earns that spot.
-The low-profile keys are sculpted with a concave shape that guides your fingers into position, the backlighting adjusts automatically based on ambient light, and the typing feel is the best of any membrane keyboard we've tested — quiet, responsive, and satisfying.
+The low-profile keys are sculpted with a concave shape that guides your fingers into position, the backlighting adjusts automatically based on ambient light, and the typing feel is the best of any membrane keyboard reviewed in this roundup — quiet, responsive, and satisfying.

 It connects via Bluetooth or the included Logi Bolt receiver and switches between three devices with dedicated buttons.
 Battery life is stellar — roughly 5 months with backlighting off, or about 10 days with it on.
 The integrated smart actions row and proximity sensor (backlighting turns on when your hands approach) are nice workflow touches.